 Here’s the Harrow Spark squash racket that both Adrian Grant and Latasha Khan have been playing with.

-So I gather under the direction of Jonathon Power, they took the Harrow Vapor and shaved off a few grams of weight to create the Spark.
+This racket is also known as the Harrow Jonathon Power Custom Spark.
+I gather under the direction of Jonathon Power, they took the Harrow Vapor and shaved off a few grams of weight to create the Spark.
 They say it’s 135 grams and that’s including the weight of the strings so yeah it’s pretty light.
 (It’s 120 grams unstrung.)